marvelje/citibike_ridership_project/README.md

 ## Results

 The final overall model achieved Explained Variance and R2 of 83%, even when training on COVID data (which will potentially skew results).
 Neighborhood level models had a range of accuracies, but over 2/3 achieved Explained Variance scores greater than 50%.
+In other words, the overall model predictions could explain ~83% of the change in ridership of the holdout test set.

 I project that Citibike will finish 2021 with a total of 27mm rides taken, a record.
 This record is forecast to be broken in 2022 with 34mm rides taken.